-The existence of Dvaravati was confirmed by a coin bearing "Lord of Dvaravati" found at Nakhon Pathon (Nokor Patham) south of Lopbori.
+The existence of Dvaravati is confirmed by a coin bearing "Lord of Dvaravati" found at Nakhon Pathon (Nokor Patham) south of Lopbori.
 Unlike other cities where the site could be located, Dvaravati was no where to be identified.
-In the record of Hiuan-tsang, a Buddhist monk who made a pilgrimage trip through the region at the fifth century, scholars found a reference to a locality named To-lo-po-ti (DICI: To the end of VIII Century: P.222-224).
-From its location, mentioned to be located at the east of Sriksetra and at the west of Icanapura, scholars were readily taking it as a proof of Dvaravati's existence.
-It was assumed by modern scholars to be centered around Lopbori where the coin was founded.
-Later indications suggest that its actual site was instead located on a small island of the Praya River that was becoming the city of Sri Ayuthya.
+In the record of Hiuan-tsang, a Buddhist monk who made a pilgrimage trip through the region at the fifth century, scholars found a reference to a locality named To-Lo-Po-Ti (Notes: To-Lo-Po-Ti as Dvaravati).
+From its location, mentioned to be located at the east of Sriksetra and at the west of Icanapura, scholars were readily taking it as a proof of Dvaravati's existence (ISSA: The Mon Kingdom of Dvaravati: The Dismemberment of Funan).
+Scholars then assumed that it was centered around Lopbori where the coin was founded.
+Indication however suggest that its actual site be instead located on a small island of the Praya River that was becoming the city of Sri Ayuthya.
 During the emerging of the Siam Country in the fourteenth century, the legacy sprung back in the Ayudhyan court.
 The city bore its official name as the "Dvaravati Sri Ajudya" until present day.
-Etymologically, Dvaravati (Dvara-vati) was meant to be the abode of the gates and was in close connection to Babylon that means in Semetic language the Gate of God.
-In its practical sence, it was the gate of Southeast Asia with the outside world through it connection with the South China Sea.
+Etymologically, Dvaravati (Dvara-vati) was meant to be the abode of the gates and was in close connection to Babylon that means in Semitic language the Gate of God.
+In its practical sense, it was the gate of Southeast Asia with the outside world through it connection with the South China Sea.
 Being part of Sri Dharmaraja, Dvaravati must to get its identity from the Naga's legacies of the Southeast Asian ParamKamboja Kings of the Menam Valley (Nagadvipa: The land of the Nagas).
 As part of the lowland of the Indochina mainland of today, Dvaravati along with other ancient communities of Kambojadesa (Funan), settled on a group of islands (Nokor Khmer: The Khmerization of Kamboja: The work of the Naga King).
-Along the seatrade with Mesopotamia and the West, Dvaravati grew to become an important seaport of Southeast Asia (The Nagadvipa: The Land of the Nagas: The last of Mesopotamia's connection).
-In Buddha's time, Dvaravati must to be part of the Naga King Mahodhara and was in close connection to the Water or Sea Kingdom of Manipura.
-Being part of Tian-son, it was the seat of the civilized Kun-lun or Kajin people making their way to populate the mainland Indochina during the third millennium BC (Prehistory: The Move toward the plain: The Moi forts and the Kajin migration).
+Along the sea-trade with Mesopotamia and the West, Dvaravati grew to become an important seaport of Southeast Asia (The Nagadvipa: The Land of the Nagas: The last of Mesopotamia's connection).
+In Buddha's time, Dvaravati was part of the kingdom of the Naga King Mahodhara and was in close connection to the Water or Sea Kingdom of Manipura.
+After the fall of the Hiong-Wang kingdom, Dvaravati became the kingdom of the Grand Kun-Lun where, according to the Arab 's account, the Kamara refugees made their final settlement.

-One important factor that make Dvaravati stood out in the history of Southeast Asia was its association with Buddhism.
-It started since the Buddha's life time when the Mon tradition witnessed the trips of Buddha Gautama making peace between the Naga's clans.
+One important factor that makes Dvaravati stood out in the history of Southeast Asia was its association with Buddhism.
+It started since the Buddha's life time when the Mon tradition witnessed the trips of Buddha Gautama making peace between the two Naga's clans.
 Since Buddhism was implanted, the Naga people became devout Buddhist and their devotion became stronger through more Buddhist interference.
-As many other parts of the mainland, Dvaravati got its cultural boost after the arrival of Kaundinya from India.
+As many other parts of the mainland Indochina, Dvaravati got its cultural boost after the arrival of Kaundinya from India.
 Due to the consortium between the Kamboja and the Khmer court, the Menam Valley became part of the Khmer Empire.
-Evidences from scarse vestiges unearthed from the site show that Kaundinya Jayavarman brought the Theravati Buddhism into the region during the Khmerization that took place around the late fifth century (Nokor Khmer: The Siam Country: The Siam Kuti and Lawaratha).
-In the development, we have assert that the Kaundinya court already made available the Pali canon to the practice of Buddhism.
-The incorporation of Pali Language in their daily life, in connection with Buddhism, moreover rendered the Mon language to be rich in Pali based phenom.
-It explains the divergence of the Mon Language at the Menam Valley, from the Sanskrit based Khmer Language of Prey-nokor.
-It was the first cultural distinction so far known between the Mon and the Khmer societies, as people (Notes: The Mon People).
-The decisive split however occurred later during the conquest of the Chenla Clan over Dvaravati.
-With the initiation of the Chenla King Bhavavarman, the Indianization of the Menam Valley changed its course into Vishnuist theme.
-The identity's change to become Raman (Mon people) furthermore, gave the people of Dvaravti a diffrent identity from from their counterpart Khmer people.
-Even after King Bhavavarman changed his mind to restore back Buddhism in the Mon countries, the damage had already been done, as the Ramana's legacy stayed unchanged as the Mon Identity (Notes: The Dvaravati's Culture).
-After the formation of Angkor, Dvaravati was back again under the Khmer control.
-To fit into the Cakravatim Sangrila of Angkor, Dvaravati was split into two important cardinal states of Angkor.
-While the lower Menam Valley was included in the Buddhist state of Sri Dharmaraja, the northern Siam country became part of a diverse cultural environment that made Lavo unique in its cultural standing in the mixture of Hindu cultures under Buddhism.
-Mentioned in Khmer inscriptions as Aninditpura, Lavo became the house of Hindu think-tank for the next Angkorian court.
+Vestiges unearthed from the site show that Kaundinya Jayavarman brought the Theravati Buddhism into the region during the Khmerization that took place around the late fifth century (Nokor Khmer: The Siam Country: The Siam Kuti and Lawaratha).
+In the development, we have asserted that the Kaundinya court already made available the Pali canon for the general practice of Buddhism.
+The incorporation of Pali Language with Buddhism moreover rendered the Mon language to be rich in Pali based phenom.
+It explains the divergence of the Mon Language at the Menam Valley from the Sanskrit based Khmer Language of Prey-Nokor.
+It was the first cultural split so far known between the two societies as people (Notes: The Mon vs the Khmer People).
+The influx of Sakan aristocracy also brought another problem to the region.
+The Buddhist Kushans who, themselves derived from the Mauryans were trying to take full control of the lucrative seaport of the Southern Sea.
+In the attempt, they undermined the supremacy of the native Naga Kings who fought hard to protect their tradition and way of life.
+When the Guptas brought themselves up through clever manipulation over the Vakataka's court and extended their intrusion over Funan, the native naga houses soon saw themselves drawn into the new cosmic battle.
+Of Sivaite background, the Bharasivas and other naga communities saw theirs communities became more and more isolated under Vishnuism.
+Of both Buddhist and Vishnuite, the Kushans alienated against Sivaism.
+With their own drive against the Kushans, the Chenla kings started on destroying Buddhism and changed the Menam Valley into a Vishnuite community.
+The identity's change to become Raman (Mon people) gave the people of Dvaravti a different identity from their Khmer counterpart.
+Even after King Bhavavarman changed his mind to restore back Buddhism, the damage had already been done as the Ramana's legacy stayed to give the Mons their new Identity (Notes: The Dvaravati's Culture).

 The Mon's Account of King Bhavavarman